You probably already knew that Pinot Gris and Pinot Grigio are the same wine.

 Is there a difference between Pinot Grigio and Pinot Gris?
 No, not technically speaking.
 They are the same.

-Since the grape has had cultural significance in both Italy and France, we use the words ‘Pinot Gris’ and ‘Pinot Grigio’ interchangeably throughout the article.
+Since the grape has had cultural significance in both Italy and France, we use the words ‘Pinot Gris’ and ‘Pinot Grigio’ interchangeably throughout this article.

 Pinot Grigio Wine Taste